GENERAL INFORMATION: 503-823-4000

 6. Utilities.
 All new and replacement water supply and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the sanitary sewage systems into flood waters.
 On‑site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.

 7. Construction materials and methods.
 All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage, using methods and practices that minimize flood damage.
-Electrical, heating, ventilation, plumbing and air‑conditioning equipment and other service facilities shall be designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+Electrical, heating, ventilation, plumbing and air‑conditioning equipment and other service facilities shall be protected to or above the flood protection elevation.

 8. Balanced Cut and Fill Required.
 In all Flood Management Areas of the City not addressed by Section 24.50.060 G, balanced cut and fill shall be required.
 All fill placed at or below the base flood elevation shall be balanced with at least an equal amount of soil material removal.
 Soil material removal shall be within the same flood hazard area identified in Section 24.50.050 A. through I.